Things to do in Quito: Guapulo Park

 Playgrounds for kids

-Fun playgrounds made mostly with wooden structures, including a zip-line, perfect for kids all ages.
+Fun playgrounds made mostly with wooden structures, including a zip-line, perfect for kids of all ages.

 One of the vistas the Park offers is the one of the Church of Guapulo and also of Avenue Gonzalez Suarez with its many high-rises.